 Lorentz transformation for time intervals, the famous “time dilation” equation of Special RelativityTime Dilation Equation

-It is important for this theory to note that in order for our universe to be
+It is important to note that, under this theory, in order for our universe to be

 In this way, a model of the structure of the universe begins to emerge from the foundation laid earlier.
 As we shall see, what emerges is a model of the universe that is basically a four dimensional sphere.
 This “sphere” is expanding at the speed of light due to matter moving away from a starting point (the Big Bang) at the speed of light through the time dimension.
-The radii of the sphere are in the time dimension, and the “surface” is in the three space dimensions, with many millions of “flat” areas on this 3-D “surface,” like the dimples on a golf ball (where the geometry of space is very close to “flat”), each one occupied by one or more superclusters of galaxies.
-This theory provides a specific explanation, arising out of its equations, for why there are these flat areas, and when observed data about the universe is plugged into these equations, they predict sizes for the flat areas of between about 200 million and a billion light years across — big enough to contain superclusters of galaxies, but small enough that different supercluster complexes, which have voids between them, be in different flat areas.
+The radii of the sphere are in the time dimension, and the “surface” is in the three space dimensions, with hundreds of thousands of “flat” areas on this 3-D “surface,” like the dimples on a golf ball (where the geometry of space is very close to “flat”), each one occupied by a complex of superclusters of galaxies.
+This theory provides a specific explanation, arising out of its equations, for why there are these flat areas, and when observed data about the universe is plugged into these equations, they predict sizes for the flat areas of between about 400 million and a billion or more light years across — big enough to contain complexes of superclusters of galaxies, but small enough that different supercluster complexes, which have voids between them, be in different flat areas.
 (See Articles 4 and 13, at the end of this article, for more on the structure of the universe, including the math.)

 Since this model of the universe is built on the idea that all matter is moving through a stationary universal energy field of EMR, and this suggests a very different structure for the universe than has previously been believed, I have provisionally called this theory “Universal Field Cosmology.”

 An Easy Derivation of E = mc˛